mate-academy/hibernate-cascade/README.md

 Add correct cascades.
 When you are creating a new user you should use also create comments (e.g. save each new comment in the DB)

 1. There are two classes: Message and MessageDetails.
 One message can have many message details.
 Implement the `remove(Message message)` method.
-MessageDetails also should be removed along with parent Message entity.
+MessageDetails also should created and removed along with parent Message entity.

 1. Implement all DAO interfaces (except GenericDao)

+Checklist:
+* For entity saving use persist() method;
+* In all of your dao classes you have `sessionFactory` object(which is passed via constructor).
+You should use it so the tests can past, but you can use HibernateUtil.getSessionFactory() temporary while testing your solution e.g in main method ;
+* Don't change the properties in hibernate.cfg.xml for connection to database.
+You can do that only temporary for testing with your own schema;
+* You need to open transaction not only when creating entities but when removing too;